CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 String Pool : A memory area for reused strings

-🔹 Memory Space Sharing : When multiple variables share the same memory location to save space
+🔹 Memory Space Sharing : Multiple variables using the same memory location

 🔹A way to access binary data directly without copying it